Check Engine Light On But Car Runs Fine (10 Common Causes)

 In a vehicle, there are two oxygen sensors.
 One is before the catalytic converter and the other is located after it.

-You have to diagnose the O2 sensor located before the catalytic converter.
+You have to diagnose the O2 sensor located before the catalytic converter for the check engine light.
 Pre-catalytic O2 sensor should show a varying voltage graph if it’s working fine.
 A bad O2 sensor shows the steady voltage.

 Note: Some engines have a Mass Air Pressure (MAP) sensor instead of a MAF sensor.
 So, it all depends on your engine.
 If the MAF sensor is not present, you should check the MAP sensor when your check engine light is on but the car is running fine.